 Our Board of Directors approved a director compensation plan pursuant to the Potbelly Corporation 2013 Long-Term Incentive Plan.
-Under the director compensation plan in effect for 2020, each non-employee director who was a member of the Board of Directors as of the 2020 Annual Meeting of Stockholders was eligible to receive \$135,000 in annual compensation.
-Each non-employee director will receive (1) \$60,000 payable in cash or restricted stock units ("RSUs") at the option of the director (half of which will be paid during the second fiscal quarter and half of which will be paid during the fourth fiscal quarter); plus (2) RSUs having a grant date Fair Market Value of \$75,000 (with a grant date after the 2020 Annual Meeting).
+Under the director compensation plan in effect for 2021, each non-employee director who was a member of the Board of Directors as of the 2021 Annual Meeting of Stockholders was eligible to receive \$135,000 in annual compensation.
+Each non-employee director received (i) \$60,000 payable in cash or restricted stock units ("RSUs") at the option of the director (half of which will be paid during the second fiscal quarter and half of which will be paid during the fourth fiscal quarter); plus (ii) RSUs having a grant date Fair Market Value of \$75,000 (with a grant date after the 2021 Annual Meeting).

 Pursuant to the director compensation plan, the non-executive Chairman of the Board receives an additional \$80,000 retainer, the Audit Committee Chair receives an additional \$15,000 retainer, the Compensation Committee Chair receives an additional \$10,000 retainer, and the Nominating and Corporate Governance Chair receives an additional \$7,500 retainer.
-The non-executive Chairman of the Board, the Lead Director (if applicable), the Audit Committee Chair, the Compensation Committee Chair and the Nominating and Corporate Governance Committee Chair will receive the following form of payment for such additional retainer: (1) cash in an amount equal to one-half of such additional retainer amount (half of which will be paid during the second fiscal quarter and half of which will be paid during the fourth fiscal quarter); plus (2) RSUs having a grant date Fair Market Value of half of such additional retainer amount (with a grant date after the 2020 Annual Meeting).
+The non-executive Chairman of the Board, the Lead Director (if applicable), the Audit Committee Chair, the Compensation Committee Chair and the Nominating and Corporate Governance Committee Chair will receive the following form of payment for such additional retainer: (i) cash in an amount equal to one-half of such additional retainer amount (half of which will be paid during the second fiscal quarter and half of which will be paid during the fourth fiscal quarter); plus (ii) RSUs having a grant date Fair Market Value of half of such additional retainer amount (with a grant date after the 2021 Annual Meeting).

-RSUs shall vest as follows: fifty percent (50%) on the first anniversary of the grant date and fifty percent (50%) on the second anniversary of the grant date.
+RSUs granted in 2021 shall vest one hundred percent (100%) on the first anniversary of the grant date.

-2020 Director Compensation
+2021 Director Compensation